 Q. How will the school keep me informed about my child’s progress?

-A. There are three open afternoons/evenings offered over the school year to discuss your child and annual reports are sent out in term 4 which provide you with details about their attainment, progress and targets.
+A. There are three open afternoons/ parents evenings offered over the school year to discuss your child and annual reports are sent out in term 4 which provide you with details about their attainment, progress and targets.

 Q. How will the school keep me informed about issues/ problems with my child at school?